momentumdevelopment/momentum/README.md

 # Momentum

 todo:
+- rewrite packet fly (phase good, but rubberbanding, also modified from salhack so gay)
 - rewrite holefill (paste from dream)

 fix:
-- fps drops
+- mixin priority

 ideas:
 - bot (cpvp? elytra?)
 - console for gui

-hacked by meh and also floppa aswell i guess
+hacked by meh